LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Study Design

-\paragraph{Replication assessment} We evaluate the replicated chains on two dimensions: \begin{enumerate}[nosep, leftmargin=1.4em,labelwidth=*,align=left] \item \emph{Replication correctness}: We measure the success of replication using the peer grading results.
-A replication is considered successful if the average peer score for \emph{Correct Replication} is greater than three. \item \emph{Chain effectiveness}: We evaluate whether the replicated chains are more effective than the baselines using the students' own assessment.
-If students indicate that their replicated chains outperform the baselines on the majority of their tested inputs (recall that they were required to test at least three inputs), then the pipeline is deemed effective. \end{enumerate}
+\textbf{Assessment.} We evaluate the chains on two dimensions: (1) \emph{Replication correctness}: We measure the success of replication using the peer grading results.
+A replication is considered successful if the average peer score for \emph{Correct Replication} is greater than three; (2) \emph{Chain effectiveness}: We evaluate whether the replicated chains are more effective than the baselines using the students' own assessment.
+If students indicate that their replicated chains outperform the baselines on the majority of their tested inputs,the chain is considered effective.

-Since multiple students replicated the same pipelines, it is also interesting to compare replicas for the same pipeline to reveal key factors for successful replication.
-We look into students' replication strategies, and report the number of (3) \emph{Unique replicas}.
-Specifically, we manually grouped the students' LLM chains based on the microtasks involved, deeming two chains identical if they include steps that essentially serve the same intended functionality, even if there are wording differences in the LLM prompts.
+Since multiple students replicated the same pipelines, we also compare replicas for the same pipeline to reveal key factors for successful replication.
+To do so, we report the number of (3) \emph{Unique replicas}: We manually grouped the students' LLM chains based on the microtasks involved, deeming two chains identical if they include steps that essentially serve the same intended functionality, even if there are wording differences in the LLM prompts.